So you are looking to get a Shiba Inu dog at this time?

-However, if you do keep this dog as a pet, you need to have a leash.
+However, if you keep this dog as a pet, you must have a leash.

 If not, he will go and wander around all the time.

 Not that’s anything wrong with it.
-Instead, you need to know what happens and how to tackle that potential problem.
+Instead, you must know what happens and how to tackle that potential problem.

-Since they are good at running, you will find that it’s not easy to train them.
+Since they are good at running, you will find it difficult to train them.

 They still retain that bossy attitude as a dominant dog.

-This means it can be a bit hard to impose respect on a Shiba Inu.
+This means it can be difficult to impose respect on a Shiba Inu.

-Even if it’s not exactly the simplest thing to do, you need to give it at least a shot and try it out for yourself.
+Even if it’s not the simplest thing to do, you need to give it at least a shot and try it out yourself.

-It will be a great opportunity to consider, and the results will shine in the end if you do it the right way.
+It will be a great opportunity to consider, and the results will shine in the end if you do it correctly.

 They Drop Their Entire Undercoat 2 Times Per Year

-Believe it or not, the Shiba Inus are a double-coated breed, and that means they do end up dropping the undercoat a few times per year.
+Believe it or not, the Shiba Inus are a double-coated breed, which means they drop the undercoat a few times per year.

-And that means you will have quite a lot of dog hair on the floor.
+And that means you will have a lot of dog hair on the floor.

-It’s a bit problematic for some people, but you will get used to it as time goes by.
+It’s a bit problematic for some people, but you will get used to it as time passes.

 These are not the types of dogs that have very thick hair.

-But it will totally be worth it, and that’s exactly what you need in the end.
+But it will be worth it, and that’s exactly what you need.

 Are Shiba Inus Loyal?

 The thing to consider about any dog is whether they are loyal or not.

-And in the case of Shiba Inu, things might seem to be a bit hard to figure out.
+And in the case of Shiba Inu, things might seem a bit hard to figure out.